"It takes a big heart to shape young minds"

 In partnership with the Government of Alberta, we aim to equip Educators with the knowledge and tools to support children to manage stress, regulate emotions, and face the challenges of our world with strength, support, and compassion.

-Read about upcoming workshops!
+Read about Our workshops!

 Evidence-based and easy to implement, MindUP helps you develop the mental fitness to build a happier, healthier and more balanced life.
 The MindUP Program teaches the strategies and skills you need to find optimism, build resilience and create solutions for life's challenges.
 Register Now!